How COBENFY™ works

 Sagan is taking COBENFY.
 Sagan was compensated for his time.

-See how xanomeline and trospium chloride work in your brain in the video below.
+Understand how xanomeline and trospium chloride work in your brain.

 COBENFY is the first and only FDA-approved schizophrenia medicine that is thought to work by activating small proteins in the brain called muscarinic acetylcholine receptors.

-COBENFY is a different approach to schizophrenia treatment.
+COBENFY was created with a different approach in mind.
 COBENFY is a unique combination of 2 medicines: xanomeline and trospium chloride.

 Xanomeline (Za-NO-muh-leen) is thought to activate muscarinic receptors in your brain to help adjust important chemical messengers related to your schizophrenia symptoms.